3qilabs/awetestlib/README.md

 One of the technologies that the Awetest framework supports is [Cucumber](http://cukes.info/).
 To get setup with cucumber, you can run the following command: `awetestlib cucumber_setup` which will create your typical cucumber folder structure.

+Visit our [wiki](https://github.com/3qilabs/awetestlib/wiki/Predefined-Cucumber-Web-Steps) to see the list of predefined steps provided by awetestlib